tdeboissiere/DeepLearningBenchmarks/README.md

 Deep learning benchmarks largely inspired by [https://raw.githubusercontent.com/aizvorski/vgg-benchmarks](vgg-benchmarks).

-We tried to get the most out of each framework but some optimizations may have been overlooked.
+We tried to get the most out of each framework (GPU util is at 99% for all scripts) but some optimizations may have been overlooked.
 Fixes and contributions welcome !

 ## Maxwell Titan X results